 .
 Whenblockdiff patch

-has finished successfully you can be totally sure that the patch operation has produced the identical file as it has existed on while doingblockdiff diff
+has finished successfully you can be totally sure that the patch operation has produced the identical file as it has existed while doingblockdiff diff

 - Special cases, source or target file has zero length, are handled.

-- Using the wrong source file in blockdiff patch is handled gracefully.
+is handled gracefully.
 Every source block is checked by CRC32.
-That catches simple human errors.
+This catches simple human errors. - Using a block device as the source file and target file in

 Limitations (Or Keep in mind):